Noxmore/bevy_materialize/readme.md

 # bevy_materialize
-Crate for loading materials from files.
+Crate for loading and applying type-erased materials in Bevy.

 Built-in supported formats are `json`, and `toml`, but you can easily add more.